Ljovynn/WarioWare-Predicter-GiT/README.md

 # Version 2.0 (Updated 2022-10-28)

--New Menu, which can be navigated using the arrow keys
+-New menu, which can be navigated using the arrow keys

 -Added all story stages